-While RNG continues to gain traction globally as a key tool to combat climate change with supportive regulations and incentives, the biogas upgrading industry has new competitive entrants and established competitors moving into new markets.
+While RNG continues to gain traction globally as a tool to displace and decarbonize natural gas consumed with supportive regulations and incentives, the biogas upgrading industry has new competitive entrants and established competitors moving into new markets.
 It is a swiftly changing environment in which nimble competitors with versatile and cost-effective products are able to capture market opportunities as they arise.
-While the Company has been a pioneer and an early leader in this industry, and it offers and deploys multiple core biogas upgrading technologies compared to most of its competitors who offer and deploy only one, there is no assurance that its products will continue to be attractive to customers or that it will be able to expand into new markets to increase sales.
+While the Company has been a pioneer and an early leader in this industry, and it offers and deploys multiple core biogas upgrading technologies compared to most of its competitors who offer and deploy only one, there is no assurance that its products will continue to be attractive to customers, that its optimized Cascade product line will be suitable for any type of RNG project or that it will be able to expand into new markets to increase sales.
 With many new competitors in all markets and with diverse product offerings, price competition is increasing.
-There can be no assurance that the Company will be able to continue to increase its sales or maintain the profitability of its sales.
+There can be no assurance that the Company will be able to secure new sales, continue to increase its sales or maintain the profitability of its sales.